taras-chr/lightweight-entity-manager/README.md

 ## Lightweight Entity Manager

-Array data mapper to class entities library
+Mapper for arrays into class entities

 ### Examples